-In identifying compliance weaknesses through analysis of data and providing outreach to those tribal governments, tribal regulators and operators, it is essential that a plan of action be developed to address these weaknesses before an enforcement action is initiated.
+In identifying compliance weaknesses through analysis of data and providing outreach to tribal governments, tribal regulators and operators, it is essential that a plan of action be developed to address these weaknesses before an enforcement action is initiated.
 By working with tribal governments, tribal regulators and operators, a compliance-based approach can be achieved as tribal regulators are able to provide alternative options and remedies.
-Site visits and the analysis of the tribal gaming operations' audited financial statements, management letter(s), and if applicable, agreed-upon procedures (AUP) report provide opportunities to address compliance issues.
+Site visits and the analysis of the tribal gaming operations' audited financial statements, management letter(s), and, if applicable, agreed-upon procedures (AUP) report provide opportunities to address compliance issues.
 A thorough review and reporting process ensures quality reports that explain what was found and why corrective actions, if any, are required.
 Although these processes are in place, there may be circumstances where an enforcement action is necessary and appropriate.
-The NIGC will implement six strategies described below to achieve this objective.
+The NIGC will implement the seven strategies described below to achieve this objective.

-- Conduct site visits at gaming facilities, tribal gaming regulatory authorities, and other tribal entities to detect conditions of risk and incidences of ongoing or prior gamesmanship violations; - Review submitted unexecuted contracts and agreements for potential gamesmanship; - Analyze audited financial statements and AUP reports submitted for potential gamesmanship violations or conditions that create a risk for gamesmanship; - Develop trusted contacts within the industry that have access to information about gamesmanship occurring or about to occur; - Develop and maintain strong working relationships with tribal regulators to address gamesmanship bilaterally when appropriate; and - Implement and enforce Indian gaming laws consistently and investigate and take actions to address potential violations of Indian gaming laws.
+- Conduct site visits at gaming facilities, tribal gaming regulatory authorities, and other tribal entities to detect conditions of risk and incidences of ongoing or prior gamesmanship violations; - Review submitted unexecuted contracts and agreements for potential gamesmanship; - Analyze audited financial statements and AUP reports submitted for potential gamesmanship violations or conditions that create a risk for gamesmanship; - Utilize the declination process within the Agency's Office of General Counsel to review unexecuted contracts and agreements that may contain offending provisions; - Develop trusted contacts within the industry that have access to information about gamesmanship occurring or about to occur; - Develop and maintain strong working relationships with tribal regulators to address gamesmanship bilaterally when appropriate; and - Implement and enforce Indian gaming laws consistently and investigate and take actions to address potential violations of Indian gaming laws.

-- Number of engagements conducted by NIGC leadership and staff for which the purpose is to discuss a gamesmanship violation(s) or potential violation(s). - Number of site visits performed each year that include awareness efforts, technical assistance for detection/prevention, or investigative steps performed by NIGC staff. - Number of potential gamesmanship issues identified as a result of review of audited financial statements and AUP reports submitted by tribal gaming operations. - Number of unexecuted contracts and agreements reviewed by the NIGC Office of General Counsel for potential gamesmanship. - Number of unexecuted contracts reviewed by the NIGC Office of General Counsel that contained elements of gamesmanship. - Number of unexecuted contracts amended by tribal governments based on the NIGC

-Office of General Counsel's findings and technical assistance.
+- Number of engagements conducted by NIGC leadership and staff for which the purpose is to discuss a gamesmanship violation(s) or potential violation(s). - Number of site visits performed each year that include awareness efforts, technical assistance for detection/prevention, or investigative steps performed by NIGC staff. - Number of potential gamesmanship issues identified as a result of review of audited financial statements and AUP reports submitted by tribal gaming operations. - Number of unexecuted contracts and agreements reviewed by the NIGC Office of General Counsel for potential gamesmanship. - Number of unexecuted contracts reviewed by the NIGC Office of General Counsel that contained elements of gamesmanship. - Number of unexecuted contracts amended by tribal governments based on the NIGC Office of General Counsel's findings and technical assistance. - Number of confirmed gamesmanship violations identified by the NIGC Compliance Division. - Number of gamesmanship violations remedied by the tribal government based on the NIGC Compliance Division's findings. - Number of gamesmanship violations resulting in enforcement actions, including settlement agreements.

-- Number of confirmed gamesmanship violations identified by the NIGC Compliance Division. - Number of gamesmanship violations remedied by the tribal government based on the NIGC Compliance Division's findings. - Number of gamesmanship violations resulting in enforcement actions, including settlement agreements. - Average time for NIGC to complete investigative and enforcement process from the date of opening an investigation to resolution (investigation closure, settlement agreement, or other enforcement action) of gamesmanship violations. - Number of referrals to other agencies and a list of agencies to which referrals were made.
+• Number of referrals to other agencies and a list of agencies to which referrals were made.